sblausten/nurse-api/README.md

 - To remove a nurse from the database:
 Make a DELETE request to /nurses/:id or /nurses/:first_name/:last_name

+## Considerations
+In retrospect it is probably safer to use first_name last_name AND email in requests not directly using id.
+This would avoid entries with identical names both getting deleted by accident.

+For safety, prefer endpoints utilising the id rather than first and last name.

 ## To do
 - Add more edge case tests